emb3315/drracket/README.md

 ____________________________________________________________________

-Syntax = grammar, the collection of rules that a phrase must follow to qualify as a valid sentence.
-Semantics = meaning,
-Syntax error = improper code formation
+Syntax = grammar, the collection of rules that a phrase must follow to qualify as a valid sentence, differs among languages Semantics = meaning, the actions that a computer performs in response to a program make up its semantics Syntax error = improper code formation

 function - element - element - element - element